tidyverse/tidyverse.org/content/blog/purrr-1-1-0-parallel/index.md

 This means your parallel purrr code isn't just fast---it's production-ready.

+Compared to the [`furrr`](https://furrr.futureverse.org) package:

+-   Much lower overhead means you can get a performance boost even for relatively fast functions
+-   More linear scaling means you get the same benefits whether you're running on 2 or 200 cores

 ## Creating self-contained functions

 One of the key concepts when using `in_parallel()` is creating self-contained functions.
-Since your function gets serialized and sent to parallel processes, it needs to be completely independent:
+Since your function gets serialized and sent to parallel processes, it needs to be completely standalone:

 ``` r
 # ❌ This won't work - external dependencies not declared